 Before you embark on your sightseeing adventure be sure to pull in for a piping hot coffee at Kamili Coffee on Long, right in our City Sightseeing Ticket office at Stop 5.
 It’s the drink to keep you toasty on a cool Autumn day, and each cup is brewed with love, crafted from authentic African beans from across the continent.

 Image Source: The Soul of Africa

 Autumn brings with it cool, still evenings and warm days.
 No more blistering heat and the mainstream tourists disperse to make way to the savviest of tourists looking to avoid peak season.
-Let’s take a look at all there is to enjoy this Autumn, and don’t forget to check out our map and timetable so you don’t miss your bus or get lost.
+Let’s take a look at the top Cape Town attractions enjoy this Autumn, and don’t forget to check out our map and timetable so you don’t miss your bus or get lost.
 And even with the cooler weather be sure to put on sunblock and bring something along to keep warm in.

 Sunset cycling along the Sea Point Promenade.

 It’s romantic and picturesque to take a leisurely cycle along the seaboard, even more so as the sun dips below the horizon across the ocean.
 And the exercise is definitely a plus!
 If you book your City Sightseeing Bus and Bicycle combo ticket you get to explore the whole of Cape Town on our red Hop-on, Hop-off buses, with a 6-hour bicycle rental included!
 You can collect and drop off your bicycle from any of 3 stops in Camps Bay, Sea Point and the V&A Waterfront.